 over the next eight years, women have the potential to capitalize on a growing field.

-20% of Employees in Generating Contracting are Women
+20% of Employees in General Contracting are Women

 The construction industry is a major contributor to the U.S. economy, bringing in a total of

 in revenue in 2019.
 This is largely due to improved household finances, easier access to credit and loans, and positive consumer responses towards building in general.

 Housecall Pro reports 20% of its past and current users, are women who work in general contracting in some capacity.
 Women, while still a minority, have been on the rise in recent years.